Search the Health Library

 Some breast cancers (about 15 – 20%) have on the surface of the cancer cells a protein called HER2/neu.
 HER2/neu is a special test done by pathologists that is predictive of both the prognosis and the response of breast cancer to certain types of therapy.
-HER2neu is usually first tested in breast cancer using a technique called immunohistochemistry (IHC) and typically reported as 0 (negative), 1+ (weakly positive), 2+ (moderately positive), and 3+ (strongly and diffusely positive).
-In certain cases the results with IHC are considered equivocal and a more precise, yet also more complicated and expensive, test is performed.
-This test is called fluorescence in situ hybridization (FISH) or in situ hybridization (ISH).
-If the protein is present, your treating physician may choose a different set of drugs to treat the breast cancer.
+HER-2/neu may be tested in breast cancer using a technique called immunohistochemistry (IHC).
+In that case, the result is typically reported as 0 (negative), 1+ (also negative), 2+ (equivocal), and 3+ (strongly and diffusely positive).
+Equivocal tests (2+) are followed up with a testcalled fluorescence in situ hybridization (FISH).
+A FISH test is reported as Negative, Positive, or Equivocal.
+If your HER-2/neu test is positive, your treating physician may choose a different set of drugs to treat the breast cancer.
 How the results of your tests will affect your therapy is best discussed with your treating physician.

 19. What if my report mentions “margins” or “ink”?

 When an excisional biopsy (lumpectomy) of a breast cancer is performed, the pathologist coats the outer aspect of the specimen with ink, sometimes different colored ink.
 If cancer extends to the ink, it indicates that it may not have been completely removed (i.e., it is at the surgical “margin”).
 However, the surgeon may have removed additional tissue at the time of surgery to guard against this possibility.
 The management of “invasive carcinoma”, “intraductal carcinoma” (pre-cancer), “in-situ lobular carcinoma” (pre-cancer), “atypical duct hyperplasia”(early pre-cancer), or “atypical lobular hyperplasia (early pre-cancer)” at a margin is best discussed with your treating physician.